core-wg/oscore/draft-ietf-core-object-security.md

     * The CoAP header is the same as the unprotected CoAP message.

-    * The CoAP options, which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
-Any duplicate option that is present has its unencrypted value.
+    * The CoAP options, which are encrypted and not unencrypted ('e') ({{coap-headers-and-options}}) are removed.
+Any encrypted and unencrypted option ('d') that is present has its unencrypted value.
 The Object-Security option is added.

     * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
 If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.